mkclvrt/TitleCase/README.md

 A tiny, fully native macOS menu-bar app that converts text to title case in **Chicago** (default) or **AP** style.
-No external dependencies, no Python runtime, no web calls — just compiled Swift + AppKit.
+No external dependencies, no Python runtime, no web calls: just compiled Swift + AppKit.

 ## Layout
-- `src/TitleCaseEngine.swift` — the casing rules (the only file you'll likely tweak).
+- `src/TitleCaseEngine.swift`: the casing rules (the only file you'll likely tweak).
-- `src/App.swift` — the menu-bar UI and global hotkey.
+- `src/App.swift`: the menu-bar UI and global hotkey.
-- `tests/main.swift` — assertions for the engine.
+- `tests/main.swift`: assertions for the engine.
-- `TitleCase.icon` — app icon (Icon Composer document); any `*.icon` here is compiled into the bundle by `build.sh` via `actool`.
+- `TitleCase.icon`: app icon (Icon Composer document); any `*.icon` here is compiled into the bundle by `build.sh` via `actool`.
-- `build.sh` — compiles, bundles, adds the icon, code-signs, installs to `~/Applications`.
+- `build.sh`: compiles, bundles, adds the icon, code-signs, installs to `~/Applications`.
-- `setup-cert.sh` — one-time, per-machine: creates a stable self-signed signing identity so Accessibility permission survives rebuilds (see below).
+- `setup-cert.sh`: one-time, per-machine; creates a stable self-signed signing identity so Accessibility permission survives rebuilds (see below).

 ## Build / reinstall